milo168/ECE209TimeStamp/index.md

 The dataset we will be using is the CMActivity dataset since the IMU deep learning model is provided by Time Awareness.
 In addition, we will be using CMAcitvity dataset for the model and IMU samples.
 Since we are more familiar with thise dataset, this will provide us an anchor point as we will be able to tell if something went wrong.

+### Shift Generation
+To generate the shifts, we first create a window of activities such as have 5 samples of walk, followed by 5 samples of run, followed by 5 samples of jump, and so on.
+Then we shift the IMU data.
+It is possible that when shifting, some shifted IMU for one activity still falls within the same due to the window.
+However, this won't be the case as larger shifts are introduced.
+We can see this happening as the accuracy drops as larger shifts are induced.

 ------
 ### Expectations
 We were able to run the codes from both paper to get a feel.
 The Time Awareness code was straight forward to run and can easily be modified to use video instead of audio.
 We expect that most of our time will be spent on tweaking SyncWISE to be able to use the CMActivity dataset.